Plutarch1971/calculate-wait-time/README.md

 # calculate-wait-time
-Simple app to calculate processing time for a given task by processor
+Simple functions to calculate processing time for a given task by processor